sheldonucr/ucr-eecs168-lab/lab4/README.md

 _**Fig. 3.
 Choose Setup for library setup.**_

 **Replace** the default your_library with the following files

+__You can search for the keywords 'link', 'target' and 'symbol' in the window that pops up, and attach the following libraries.__

 - Link library
 ```
 /usr/local/synopsys/pdk/SAED90_EDK/SAED_EDK90nm_REF/references/ChipTop/ref/saed90nm_fr/LM/saed90nm_typ.db